 - 1 package Trader Joes Candy Cane Joe Joe's - about 16 ounces (or 1 package of regular oreos and 2 candy canes)

 - In a food processor, pulse 7 of the whole cookies until they are finely ground.
 Transfer them to a small bowl and set aside.

 - Add the remaining cookies to the food processor and pulse for 1 minute until everything is finely ground.
 Add the cream cheese and pulse until fully combined.

 - Remove the mixture from the food processor, it should be sticky by this point and roll it into little 1" balls.
 Place the rolled balls onto a piece of parchment paper.
 Freeze for 30 minutes to harden.

 - Melt the white and dark chocolate separately, according to the package directions.

 - Dip half of the balls in white chocolate and transfer them back to the parchment paper.
 Repeat this for the remaining balls and the dark chocolate.

-- Sprinkle the reserved oreo crumbles on top to garnish and then let the chocolate set and dry.
+- Sprinkle the reserved oreo crumbles on top to garnish and then let the chocolate set in the freezer to dry and harden.
 Once dry, refrigerate the truffles and serve as needed.